slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9868-9/packetizer_raw_output.md

 Introduce an explicit mapping rule (for example, mapping a computed 0x0000 to an on‑wire value of 0xFFFF) for cases where the checksum naturally evaluates to zero while the UDP checksum is non-zero, analogous to the handling in UDP/TCP protocols.

+**Severity:** High
+  *Basis:* Without a defined rule, rare packets with a naturally computed zero OCS may be inconsistently handled between different implementations, leading to misinterpretation of OCS usage and potential loss of option processing.

+**Confidence:** High

 ---